jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Environmental sustainability is an important consideration in society, and in networking, too.
-Networking technologies enable societies to operate in an environmentally sustainable manner and thereby have a positive hand print, yet networks themselves must be environmentally sustainable and minimise their negative foot print.
+Networking technologies enable societies to operate in an environmentally sustainable manner and thereby have a positive handprint, yet networks themselves must be environmentally sustainable and minimise their negative footprint.

 Fundamentally the question is about resource usage and the lifecycle of network equipment.
-The less devices are built and energy is used, the less emissions are created.
+The less devices are built, and energy is used, the less emissions are created.
 Networks are built with hardware and these in turn use electrical energy to run.
-Eventually, the hardware is decomissioned and some amount of the materials are recycled.
+Eventually, the hardware is decommissioned and some amount of the materials are recycled.

 We can divide the lifecycle in three main phase (omitting shipping of products):

 1. Manufacturing (including the raw material extraction and usage, the embedded chips and electronics, casing, and energy needed for these operations, etc.),
 2. Use phase that is about the operational energy use and repairing equipment, and
-3. End of life that can include both direct recycling of some of the materials, or finding a new life and usage for an old product that still functions, after which it is finally recycled.
+3. End of life that can include both direct recycling of some of the materials or finding a new life and usage for an old product that still functions, after which it is finally recycled.

-Networks are also physically built, both wired and wireless, and this construction work also creates emisssions.
+Networks are also physically built, both wired and wireless, and this construction work also creates emissions.
 This category of emissions is out of scope of this document because the Internet community and network engineers have limited means to impact construction work itself and the associated industry, but we can impact how networks, protocols and hardware are designed, built and operated.

 All these phases create harmful emissions, into the ground and in the air, that have a negative impact on our environment and people.
-As the type of such emissions vary, they are often standardised as carbon dioxide equivalent (CO2e) to allow comparing sources and amounts of emissions.
+As the type of such emissions vary, they are often standardized as carbon dioxide equivalent (CO2e) to allow comparing sources and amounts of emissions.
 When discussing (carbon) emissions in this document, we generally refer to CO2e.